 - Clinicians: Owner doctor or associate doctors, or both, who intend to stay involved for at least 2-3 years following the sale

 Why Sell to or Partner with a DSO

-Depending on the circumstances, there can be compelling reasons to sell to or partner with a DSO rather than holding on to a practice or selling to a private buyer.
-Before making this decision, one should absolutely consult with sophisticated professionals to ensure that the decision and subsequent sale or partnership is in that person’s best interests.
+Depending on the circumstances, there can be compelling reasons to sell to or partner with a Dental Service Organization rather than holding on to a practice or selling to a private buyer.
+Before making this decision, one should consult with sophisticated professionals to ensure that the decision and subsequent sale or partnership is in that person’s best interests.
 Here are a few reasons why our clients choose to sell to or partner with a DSO.